reyane-awuor/binti-care/README.md

-# binti care
+# early bloom care
 "A platform supporting girls experiencing early puberty with resources and community"

 ---

-# Binti Care Initiative
+# earlybloom Care Initiative

 ## Project Overview

-**Binti Care** is a global initiative addressing the silent crisis of early-onset puberty and menstruation in young girls.
+**Earlybloom care** is a global initiative addressing the silent crisis of early-onset puberty and menstruation in young girls.
 Across the world, girls are beginning puberty at increasingly younger ages, with many experiencing their first period as early as 7 or 8 years old.
 This shift presents unprecedented challenges for parents, educators, and the girls themselves.
 Our project provides a compassionate, practical response to ensure that every girl navigates this transition with safety, dignity, and confidence.

 **Alignment with SDGs:**
 *   **SDG 3: Good Health & Well-being:** Promoting menstrual health management from a young age.